Most women that experience problems like bloating, cramps and irritability are very common.

 These give you a feeling of satiety.

-A rice cake with 1 tsp. of peanut butter, for example, is better than a bag of Doritos.
+A rice cake with 1 tsp. of peanut butter, is better than a bag of Doritos.

 3. Make sure every meal or snack has some protein.